opencodeiiita/sassy-css/README.md

 ### Interface Design:

-Make a folder with your name, put the index.html and style.css file it it > Upload it in the task's folder.
+Make a folder with your name, put the index.html and style.css file in it > Upload it in the task's folder.

 Eg. : Suppose you have to design a login page.
 Make a folder named <Your First Name> with the files index.html and style.css and upload it in interfaces/login folder.